AnkurRam2002/Kindle-Clone/README.md

 <h4>Frontend</h4>

+- TypeScript: Superset of JavaScript with static types.
 - Next.js: React framework for server-side rendering and static site generation.
 - Axios: Promise-based HTTP client for the browser and Node.js.
 - CSS: Styling for the application.